Ultimate Guide to Starting an LLC in Delaware: Step-by-Step Process

 Bizee Additional Services

-• EIN Acquisition: Think of an EIN as a social security number for your business.
+• EIN Acquisition: Think of an EIN as a Social Security number for your business.
 Bizee can get this number for you, which you’ll need to open bank accounts and hire employees.

 We earn a commission from partner links on StartupWise.
 Commissions do not affect our opinions or evaluations.